How to Start a 401(k) for My Small Business

 Maintain your plan.

-All plans will need to make employer contributions, report plan information to employees, pay plan provider fees, prepare summary reports for plan participants, and fill out Form 5500 for the IRS.
+All plans require plan information reporting to employees, payment of plan provider fees, summary reports for plan participants, and completion of Form 5500 for the IRS.

-Some plans may require Actual Deferral Percentage (ADP) and Actual Contribution Percentage (ACP) nondiscrimination tests that compare salary deferrals of highly compensated employees vs. that of non-highly compensated employees.
+Some plans may require Actual Deferral Percentage (ADP) and Actual Contribution Percentage (ACP) nondiscrimination tests that compare salary deferrals of highly-compensated employees vs. those of non-highly compensated employees.

-Contact Ubiquity to find out how to get small business retirement plans going in as little as 15 minutes.
+Contact Ubiquity to find out how to get a 401(k) plan going in as little as 15 minutes.